-Structure: broken down into 4 levels
+Structure: categorized into four levels

-- Protein synthesis: See learning card on .
+- Protein synthesis: See article on .

 - Duodenum: further cleavage from pancreatic and intestinal proteases

-- Absorption of di-, tri-, and tetrapeptides: likely via a proton symporter
+- Absorption of di-, tri-, and tetrapeptides, likely via a proton symporter

-- Absorption of single amino acids: via Na+-coupled carrier proteins for specific AA groups (neutral, branched-chain, aromatic, acidic, basic)
+- Absorption of single amino acids: via Na+ coupled carrier proteins for specific AA groups (neutral, branched-chain, aromatic, acidic, basic)

 |Important proteases of the gastrointestinal tract|